Youngstown, Ohio: Government and politics

 Youngstown is governed by a mayor who is elected every four years.
-Youngstown's mayor is Jamael Tito Brown, who was first elected in 2017.
+Youngstown's mayor is Derrick McDowell, who was elected in 2025.
 The city has tended to elect Democratic mayors since the late 1920s because the local unions supported Democratic candidates for office.
 Residents elect an eight-member city council composed of representatives of the city's seven wards and a council president.
 The council traditionally meets every first and third Wednesday of the month.
 Meanwhile, the board of control, chaired by the mayor, oversees contracts for public projects within the municipal limits.

 In the Ohio General Assembly, Youngstown is located in the 59th State Representative District, represented by Democrat Lauren McNally, and in the 33rd Senate District, represented by Republican Alessandro Cutrona.
 Federally, Youngstown has been located in Ohio's 6th congressional district since 2023 after being redistricted.
 The Ohio Seventh District Court of Appeals is based in the city, as is one of four courthouses of the United States District Court for the Northern District of Ohio.

 Like many urban areas in the U.S., Youngstown is a Democratic stronghold, although the remainder of Mahoning County has been trending to the right in recent elections.
 Youngstown has become a political backdrop for both Democrats and Republicans who go to the area to campaign on economic development and jobs.
 Circa 1972 to 2016, the majority of voters in Mahoning County and Youngstown chose Democratic Party candidates in U.S. presidential elections.
 Tex Fischer stated that during the 2012 U.S. presidential election, area residents perceived Mitt Romney as being inauthentic, which contributed to his loss.

 However, in the 2020 U.S. presidential election, the majority in Mahoning County selected Donald Trump.
 Andrew Gumbell of The Observer stated that Trump gained popularity from 2017 to 2020 even though the Youngstown area economy declined in the same period; Trump in 2017 made statements saying that he would revive the area economically.
 In the 2024 U.S. presidential election, Trump won the county by 13 points.
 Gumbell cited "disillusioned working-class voters" and their feelings for the rising popularity of Trump in the area; according to Gumbell, the voters perceive all politicians to be corrupt, but Trump to be honest about being a corrupt person.
 Gumbell added that the voters believe that Trump would abolish a system that disadvantages them, but that the majority of area voters do not believe that, in Gumbell's words, that Trump will "fix everything or believe him when he says he will."